Undocumented Student Resources

 Rights and Legal Resources

 PLU cannot offer legal advice of any kind.
-However, we are able to assist with funding for legal fees and DACA renewals.
+However, we are able to assist with funding for legal fees and DACA renewals and connections with other legal resources.
 Read the following resources to learn basic information about knowing your rights in the U.S., recommendations for increasing safety, and recent updates on DACA.

 For information and resources about DACA, please see the following websites: